Team Accord: Ashley Gilmour, Head of SEO

 What advice would you give to someone starting in the industry?

 I appreciate the level of support that is available.
 Starting in SEO in the mid-2000s, the official support and industry guidance levels were limited.
 SEO was a misunderstood world of keyword stuffing, quick content and dubious link-building techniques discussed at length in forums.
-Now, we live in a world where Google gives great guidance, and many companies like Semrush offer free training.
+Now, we live in a world where Google gives great guidance, and many companies like SEMrush offer free training.

 If you could swap your role with anyone else in the company, who would it be?